 The PIT will be responsible for the entire project cycle management, i.e. in setting the legal, managerial, monitoring, and verification frameworks, altogether referred to as Implementation Framework, for efficient operational plan implementation in line with the OSCE’s Common Regulatory Management System and effective achievement of the project results.

-The PIT in co-operation with the MoI representatives, will keep the Presence, the OSCE pS and the donors updated on the results during the implementation of the activities, by presenting the achievements and challenges at the OSCE Forum for Security Co-operation (FSC) plenary and informal groups of friends’ meetings.
+The PIT in co-operation with the MoI representatives, will keep the Presence, the OSCE and the donors updated on the results during the implementation of the activities, by presenting the achievements and challenges at the OSCE Forum for Security Co-operation (FSC) plenary and informal groups of friends’ meetings.

-Project Objective is: To enhance MoI and ASP SALW control and non-proliferation capacities in Albania.
+The overall project objective is: To enhance MoI and ASP SALW control and non-proliferation capacities in Albania.

 The Project and its outcomes offer solutions which shall change and improve the capacity of the national agencies in various areas of relevance to their SALW Strategy objectives, and in line with the Presence’s programmatic endeavours.
 The Project aims to sustainably improve the capacities of the beneficiary to implement the SALW Control Strategy in view of their respective roles and competencies.